hayagreevvaradarajan/wiki-api/README.md

 # wiki-api
 This is a Wikipedia like RESTful API.
 I have built this out as a project while learning Node.js from Angela Yu's development bootcamp.
 I watch her lectures, try to understand them and build out the functionality on my own.
 If I get stuck somewhere, I try to figure it out on my own and if I'm not able to figure it out, I re-watch the lecture to figure it out.
-I have also added a few functionality of my own such as status codes, response headers etc.,
+I have also added a few functionality of my own such as status codes, response headers etc., and have followed the RESTful API conventions to handle request and send responses.

 # Documentation
 Server endpoint: https://hayagreev-wiki-api.herokuapp.com